kkacsh321/robotf-ai-suite/README.md

 ## Description

 Welcome to RoboTF's AI Suite of tools for running Large Language Models (LLM's) locally or self-hosted.
-This will be a collection of Docker Compose and other such resources for helping people get start running such tools as LocalAI, ComfyUI, Open WebUI, and more!
+This will be a collection of Docker Compose and other such resources for helping people get start running such tools as LocalAI, ComfyUI, Open WebUI, n8ns, Chromadb, postgres, and more!

 Check out the Youtube series for Build an Ubuntu AI/LLM Server from scratch here: [https://www.youtube.com/@RoboTFAI](https://www.youtube.com/@RoboTFAI)